steelsojka/lodash-decorators/README.md

 - `partialRight`
 - `wrap`

-These decorators take a `String` argument as their first parameter instead of a `Function`.
-The argument is the name of a function on the object you wish to partially apply arguments to.
+These can take a `Function` as their first argument or a `String`.
+If the argument is a `String` then a `Function` is resolved from the current object.

 #### Example